squix78/json-streaming-parser/README.md

 In your implementation of these methods you will have to write problem specific code to find the parts of the document that you are interested in.
 Please see the example to understand what that means.
 In the example the ExampleListener implements the event methods declared in the JsonListener interface and prints to the serial console when they are called.

+## License

+This code is available under the MIT license, which basically means that you can use, modify the distribute the code as long as you give credits to me (and Salsify) and add a reference back to this repository.
+Please read https://github.com/squix78/json-streaming-parser/blob/master/LICENSE for more detail...

 ## Credits

 First of all I'd like to thank Salsify for making their PHP parser available to the public.
 You find their repository here: https://github.com/salsify/jsonstreamingparser